 You can cancel your living will anytime by informing your doctor that you want to cancel it and by destroying all copies.
 You can change your healthcare power of attorney while you are able to make and make known your decisions, by signing another one and telling your doctor and each health care agent you named of the change.
 You can cancel your advance instruction for mental health treatment while you are able to make and make known your decisions by telling your doctor or other provider you want to cancel it.

 Whom should I talk to about an advance directive?

 You should talk to those closest to you about an advance directive and your feelings about the health care you would like to receive.
-Your doctor or health care provider can answer medical questions.
+Your doctor or healthcare provider can answer medical questions.
 A lawyer can answer questions about the law.
-Some people also discuss the decision with clergy or other trusted advisors.
+Some people also discuss the decision with clergy or other trusted advisers.

 Where should I keep my advance directive?